MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-troubleshooting.md

 The following error codes represent Activator problems that can occur when your account runs out of Fabric capacity.

 ### CapacityLimitExceeded
 Your account exceeded the limit of your Fabric capacity for more than 24 hours.
-When this happens, throttling policies are applied and Activator pauses rules evaluation, background operations, and activations.
+When you exceed your capacity, throttling policies are applied and Activator pauses rules evaluation, background operations, and activations.
 To resolve this problem, contact your capacity administrator and ask them to review capacity usage and upgrade as needed.
 Once your capacity issue is resolved, make sure to reactivate your rules.

 Learn more with [Understand your Fabric capacity throttling](https://go.microsoft.com/fwlink/?linkid=2293008).